-1. Embrace your main job
+1. Embrace your main gig

 In fact, I think it’s the ideal situation (if your workplace allows it).

 Lots of writers feel that by taking a three day a week job in a bookshop or corporate comms position they are moving further away from their career as a full time freelancer.

 2. Use your time wisely

 When I worked two days a week as a social worker it wasn’t like I had three days a week to devote to freelancing.

 It’s probably pretty likely that if you’re freelancing on the side or thinking about it, your schedule is jam-packed.

 Think about the way you work best and the opportunities in your day.

 You may be able to squeeze some writing time or brainstorming time in before the rest of your household wakes or before you go to bed.

-I tend to be a solid middle of the day sloth kind of person who isn’t particularly great very early in the morning or late at night so early starts or late evenings weren’t a great option for me.
+I’m not particularly great early in the morning or late at night, so early starts or late evenings weren’t a super option for me.

-Instead, I used my commute time to listen to podcasts that would spark lots of ideas for articles.
-I also had lunch breaks of at least half an hour where I would go to my car and conduct phone interviews or send personal emails.
+I also had half hour lunch breaks where I would go to my car and conduct phone interviews or send personal emails.